james-willett/james-willett.com/content/posts/articles/qa-goals/index.md

 # Further Objective Ideas

 Hopefully this post gave you some inspiration to come up with new QA Objectives.
-If would like further examples of great objectives for developers and testers, simply click the button below to sign up to my mailing list:
+If you would like further examples of great objectives for developers and testers, simply click the button below to sign up to my mailing list:

 [![New Objective Ideas](./button_get-objective-ideas2.png)](https://app.monstercampaigns.com/c/aabhemr4qxl9jt968o2b/)

+---